 After 1 month of service and yearly, inspect and test the oil pumps.
 Inspect piping and connections for leaks.
 Override the temperature controller so that the pump starts.
 Check the oil pump motor current on all three phases with an accurate ammeter; this will give an indication if oil flow is correct and if unusual wear is causing additional motor loading.
 Record this information for later comparison, especially if there is no oil flow indicator.
 If the motor load current is low, something is causing low oil flow.
 Carefully inspect all valves to make sure they are fully open.
 A valve stem may break and leave the valve partially or fully closed, even though the valve handle indicates the valve is fully open.
 Pump impellers have been found loose on the shaft, reducing oil flow.
 Sludge buildup or debris in lines can also cause low oil flow.
 If motor load current is high, this may indicate impeded pump rotation.
 Listen for unusual noises.
 Thrust bearing wear results in the impeller advancing on the housing.
 An impeller touching the housing makes a rubbing sound, which is different from the sound of a failing motor bearing.
 If this is heard, remove the pump motor from the housing and check impeller clearance.
 Replace the thrust bearing if needed, and replace the motor bearings if the shaft has too much play or if noise is unusual.

 Three-phase pumps will run and pump some oil even if they are running backwards.
 Vane type oil-flow meters will indicate flow on this low amount.
 The best indication of pump running backwards is that sometimes the pump will be very noisy.
 The motor load current may also be lower than for full load.
 If this is suspected, due to the extra noise and higher transformer temperature, the pump should be checked for proper rotation.
-Reverse two phase leads if this is
+Reverse two phase leads if this is encountered.

 After 1 month of service and yearly, check the oil flow indicator.
 It has a small paddle which extends into the oil stream and may be either on the suction or discharge side of the pump.
 A very low flow of only about 5-feet-per-second velocity causes the flag to rotate, which indicates normal flow.
 Flow can be too low, and the indicator will still show flow.
 If there is no flow, a spring returns the flag to the off position, and a switch provides an alarm.
 With control power on the switch, open the pump circuit at the motor starter and make sure the correct alarm point activates when the pump stops.
 Check that the pointer is in the right position when the pump is off and when it is running.
 Pointers can stick and fail to provide an alarm when needed.